chotchki/feophant/README.md

 `./pgbench -h 127.0.0.1 -p 50000`

-# What works
+# What works user facing
 You can currently start the server, connect to it and have it throw tons of errors.
-I'm to the point now I need to start supporting saving data.
+To support more there is a ton of infrastructure required to wire up next steps.

-# Next TODO
+# Current TODO List
-Path to 1.0: Need to support the concept of a table that can be read and written to, in memory.
-    sql statement: create table foo;
-    sql statement: drop table foo;
+**Path to 0.4:**

-Path to 0.4: So I can insert/update/delete rows and generate/track single transactions.
+So I can insert/update/delete rows and generate/track single transactions.
 However they aren't integrated or persisted.
 I also don't filter or ignore deleted rows.
 I also parse each row completely on page load so scanning will be slow.

 I don't have a good idea of what to work on next so I'm thinking I should go back to the sql parsing and work my way towards engaging the engine.

 SQL parser for inserts/create table has been made.
 Now I need to figure out the pipeline

+**Path to 1.0:** *subject to change*
+Need to support the concept of a table that can be read and written to, in memory.
+    sql statement: create table foo;
+    sql statement: drop table foo;

 # # Longer Term TODO
 This is stuff that I should get to but aren't vital to getting to a minimal viable product.